Kaleb1583/247AternosServer/README.md

 -----------------------------------------------------------------------------------------------------------

-i realized it seems sketch but i promise its not malicious in any way you can look at the js if you please, im just doing this for fun. (sorry for so many words below)
+i realized it seems sketch but i promise its not malicious in any way you can look at the js if you please, im just doing this for fun. (sorry if it seems unclear i tried to explain the best i could.)

 theres a chance it runs into a error or doesnt press the +1 min button and causes it to shut down fyi